 This very high textured fohawk will look great with a part line.
 Since the hair on the sides is not very short, the line might get a little lost.
 Spike up your textured top in order to reveal the side lines.
 This way your hairstyle will become even more impressive.

 If you have been skipping barber appointments, your hairstyle will most likely get out of shape.
-Same goes for people who decided to forget about their fohawk and grow long hair on the sides again.
-You can use lines to shape your grown out hairstyle.
+The same goes for people who decided to forget about their fohawk and grow long hair on the sides again.
+You can use lines to shape your grown-out hairstyle.

 Highlighted tips will make your hairstyle pretty impressive.
 Especially if you follow all the other style guidelines, including shaping lines.
 Your mohawk will look fantastic with well-styled top part and lines on the sides.